johnoos/joco-music-theory-repo-doc/_includes/91-git-commands-per-use-case.md

    * git remote rename <oldname> <newname>
    * git remote -v [to verify the name change]

+### Use case 7: Merge a branch back into master
+In a CLI window:
+   * Make the repo directory the current directory.
+   * git checkout master
+   * git merge <other-branchname>

-### Use case 7: Update local repository with any changes made to the remote repo
+### Use case 8: Update local repository with any changes made to the remote repo
 (This should not be needed if only the local repo is ever changed) In a CLI window:
+   * Make the repo directory the current directory.
    * git pull

 [git commands](https://github.com/git-guides/)